ideal-postcodes/core-interface/README.md

 #### Resource Methods

-Listed below are the available resources exposed by the client:
+Listed below are the available resources exposed by the library:

 - [Postcodes](#postcodes)
 - [Addresses](#addresses)